IBMStreams/streamsx.health/ingest/fhir/com.ibm.streamsx.health.fhir/README.md

   "endTime" : numeric
 }
 ```
-* patientId - the patient id to search the observation recrods for
+* patientId - the patient id to search the observation records for
 * pageSize - how many records to retrieve from the server per page, default is 100.
 * starTime - search for records that are last updated between the startTime and endTime.
 Default is -1.
 It searches for all records that are available.
 * endTime - search for records that are last updated between the startTime and endTime.
 Default is -1.
 It searches for all records that are available.